 If acting with integrity was simply a matter of following the rules, we wouldn't need to devote a whole lesson to it.
 The fact is, however, that potential ethical challenges in the energy field are too diverse and complex to be codified exhaustively.
-Exelon's Code of Conduct acknowledges this: "The Code does not cover all situations where questions of ethics may arise.
+This point is acknowledged by Exelon, a leading provider of energy in the US, in its Code of Conduct: "The Code does not cover all situations where questions of ethics may arise.
 That would be virtually impossible to do" (Exelon 2006, p.
 5).

 Seven-step guide to ethical decision-making (Davis 1999)